iwasherefirst2/laravel-multimail/README.md

 ## Usage

 One may send a mail using `/iwasherefirst2/MultiMail` instead of `/Mail`.
 The methods `to`, `cc`, `bcc`, `locale` are exactly the same as provided by the [mail facade](https://laravel.com/docs/5.8/mail#sending-mail).
-The following 3 methdos from `MultiMail` are different though:
+The following three methods from `MultiMail` are different though:

 | Method | Desciption|
 | ---- |------------|